PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 08:37:38
+Last updated: 2024-04-06 08:38:11
-Random Quote: I'm sorry, can you repeat that?
-I don't speak "I-never-get-laid". - Barney Stinson
+Random Quote: The more you move up in the world, the more enemies you make. - Rue Bennett